 Combined, the development program is geared towards improving knowledge and skills, and supporting practice change to ensure the profitability and sustainability of the industry.

 National strawberry varietal improvement program

 Strategic Investment Planning process for the strawberry industry is almost complete

-Thank you to all the growers who have contributed their time and their ideas so far.
-If you haven't had a chance to get involved yet, then now's the time!
+Thank you to all the growers who have contributed their time and their ideas.

 Your industry Strategic Investment Plan (SIP) lays the foundation for decision making in levy investments and represents a balanced view of stakeholders in your industry.
 If you’d like to read more about the SIP process, visit the SIP Portal.

 See below for the completed consultation events and agendas on the strawberry SIP.

 |Strawberry||Caboolture, QLD||August 25, 2016|

 |Strawberry||Melbourne, VIC||November 29, 2016|